livekit/client-sdk-js/README.md

 # JavaScript/TypeScript client SDK for LiveKit

 `livekit-client` is the official client SDK for [LiveKit](https://github.com/livekit/livekit-server).
 With it, you can add real time video and audio to your web apps.
-LiveKit uses WebRTC in the browser.

 ## Docs